jcoglan/storeroom/README.md

 items, where the value of a directory is a sorted list of the items within it.

 In our example, the item `/users/alice` is in the `/users/` directory, which itself is in the `/` directory.
-Here's an example where the `/users/` directory is stored in the same file as `/users/bob`.
-The directory appears in the index along with regular items, and its value is one of the items in the file:
+Here's an example where the `/` directory is stored in the same file as `/users/bob`.
+The directory appears in the index along with regular items, and its value is a list of its sub-items.
+If an item in a directory is itself another directory, its name ends with a trailing `/`.

 ```
-store/L         {"version":1}
+store/A         {"version":1}
-                ["/users/","/users/bob"]
+                ["/","/users/bob"]
-                ["alice","bob"]
+                ["users/"]
                 {"name":"Bob Jones"}
 ```

-The `/` directory in this case is in its own file.
-If an item in a directory is itself another directory, its name ends with a trailing `/`.
+The `/users` directory in this case is in its own file.

 ```
-store/T         {"version":1}
+store/P         {"version":1}
-                ["/"]
+                ["/users/"]
-                ["users/"]
+                ["alice","bob"]
 ```

 These examples show the index and items unencrypted, but in actual use they are